 2. Record the information you will need during the configuration program.
-Tables are provided in Appendix A for this purpose.
+Tables are provided in Appendix A, "Values Specific to Your Configuration" for this purpose.

-For the BASIC mode, use Chapter 3 and Chapter 4 to determine the information required.
+For the BASIC mode, use Chapter 3, "Overview of BASIC Mode" and Chapter 4, "Required Configuration Data" to determine the information required.

-For the ADVANCED mode, use Chapter 6 and Chapter 7 to determine the information required.
+For the ADVANCED mode, use Chapter 6, "Overview of ADVANCED Mode" and Chapter 7, "Required Configuration Data" to determine the information required.

-- 3. Run the configuration program in either BASIC mode or ADVANCED mode (refer initially to Chapter 2 and then to Chapter 3 (BASIC mode) or to Chapter 6 (ADVANCED mode)). - 4.
+- 3. Run the configuration program in either BASIC mode or ADVANCED mode (refer initially to Chapter 2, "Using the Configuration Program" and then to Chapter 3, "Overview of BASIC Mode" (BASIC mode) or to Chapter 6, "Overview of ADVANCED Mode" (ADVANCED mode)). - 4.
 Test your configuration.
-Refer to Chapter 9.
+Refer to Chapter 9, "Verifying the Configuration".